Pull-Forward and Induced Vaccination Under Time-Limited Mandates: Evidence from a Low-Coercion Mandate: Introduction

-Our study is the first, in an epidemic context, to disentangle whether vaccine incentive programs lead more unvaccinated people to be vaccinated or only pull forward vaccinations through time, leading people who would get vaccines anyway to get them earlier.
+Our study is distinct from previous studies.
+It is first in providing a formal framework for understanding the effect of vaccine mandates and its channels.
+We hope this can be a useful reference to both future researchers in this area and policy-makers.
+In an epidemic context, it is first in disentangling whether vaccine incentive programs lead more unvaccinated people to be vaccinated or only pull forward vaccinations through time, leading people who would get vaccines anyway to get them earlier.
 While \cite{Campos-Mercade2024} do disentangle the two effects, they study an intervention that targets potential booster-dose recipients, and hence excludes unvaccinated individuals from consideration.
 Instead, we focus on a population of unvaccinated individuals, and thus address the critical public health question of whether a policy can make the unvaccinated vaccinate.
 We do this thanks to a long panel of administrative data coupled with a dynamic RDD approach.

-Even in the broader literature about the impact of vaccine policies on the uptake of any vaccine, studies disentangling the above effects remain scant, with \cite{Carpenter2019} being a notable exception.
+Empirically, even in the broader literature about the impact of vaccine policies on the uptake of any vaccine, studies disentangling the above effects remain scant, with \cite{Carpenter2019} and \cite{Abrevaya2011} being notable exceptions.
 Other contributions include providing the first application of dynamic RDD to a health setting, and the first impact estimates of a mandate that uses time-limited non-monetary incentives.

 The remainder of the paper proceeds as follows.
 Section \ref{sec:background} describes the institutional setting; Section \ref{sec:data} the data; Section \ref{sec:methods} outlines the baseline and dynamic RDD specifications; Section \ref{sec:results} presents the main findings and robustness checks.
-Finally, Section \ref{sec:conclusion} concludes.
+Section \ref{sec:ev} presents our simple theoretical model, derived in full in Appendix \ref{app:ev}.
+Finally, Section \ref{sec:conclusion} provides policy implications and concludes.